 A major order is received from Western Union Telegraph for electronic switching equipment

 Siemens Corp. purchases the test equipment producer Computest Corp., Cherry Hill, New Jersey

-Siemens Corp. splits up into Siemens-Allis, Siemens Components, Siemens Communications Systems and Siemens Medical Systems; the companies operate independently under the holding Siemens Capital Corp.
+Siemens Corp. splits up into Siemens-Allis, Siemens Components, Siemens Communications Systems and Siemens Medical Systems under the holding Siemens Capital Corp.

 A joint venture is formed with General Telephone & Electronics Corp.
 (GTE)

 The sales company Rolm is formed as a joint venture with IBM for the sale of private communication systems